mathjax/MathJax/docs/source/installation.rst

 address for those files rather than opening them locally.
 When you view the ``index.html`` file, you should see (after a few moments) a message that MathJax appears to be working.
-If not, you should check that the files have been transferred to the server completely, that the fonts archive has been unpacked in the correct location, and that the permissions allow the server to access the files and folders that are part of the MathJax directory (be sure to verify the MathJax folder's permissions as well).
+If not, you should check that the files have been transferred to the server completely, and that the permissions allow the server to access the files and folders that are part of the MathJax directory (be sure to verify the MathJax folder's permissions as well).
 Checking the server logs may help